How Much Does A Ski Trip REALLY Cost? (More Thank You Think)

 2. Lift Tickets

-Without lift tickets, there is no skiing holiday.
-Buying tickets to ski the slopes is by far the most important purchase you will make on your ski holiday.
+Without lift tickets, there is no skiing trip.
+Buying tickets to ski the slopes is by far the most important purchase you will make on your ski trip.
 How much can you expect to spend?

 Most ski resorts will cost a little more than local mom and pop ski hill.
 But, you get what you pay for with an endless supply of trails, multiple lifts, restaurants, and countless events and activities for the whole family.